redkite-labs/redkitecms-docs/cookbook/add-custom-route.rst

 Deploy your website
 -------------------
-At the moment, the website base templates have not been created yet.
+Since now, if you have not deployed the website yet, the base templates have not been created.
 So now we are going to do that.

 To deploy the website for the stage environment simply open the toolbar and click the **Deploy stage** button.